 Domaines Schlumberger Sylvaner

-The vineyards of Domaines Schlumberger produce a vivid, fresh and very fruity wine attributed to the advantageous sun exposure.
-A fine bouquet, it keeps a pleasant roundness, which resembles a Pinot and a Riesling.
 This versatile wine is suitable for any situation requiring a white wine.
 The wine pairs well with seafood, cheese fondue, a meat plate or paté snack.
-A thirst-quenching wine which is perfect for any situation which requires a white wine.
+A thirst-quenching wine that is perfect for any situation which requires a white wine.
+The suggested serving temperature is 50°F.

 Aging Potential: Up to three years